Vandendriessche elated, ready to go to work for Ward 2

 Rural broadband is another issue that came up during the campaign.

-“I’m just hoping it does expand more seriously out to the ‘rural-rural areas’ because even here (on the 13th Concession, less than 2 km from Langton) we had difficulty getting on – and staying on – the Zoom (candidates) meeting.
+“I’m just hoping it does expand more seriously out to the ‘rural-rural areas’ because even here (on the 13th Concession, less than two kilometres from Langton) we had difficulty getting on – and staying on – the Zoom (candidates) meeting.
 I’m hoping that all comes out.

 Advertisement